gavinmcfarland/stancy/README.md

     - `port`: a _Number_.
 Default port is _3000_
     - `subpath`: a _String_.
 For example `"/api/"` to create the url http://localhost:3000/api/

-- ### Get content <mark>(work in progress)</mark>
+- ### Fetch content <mark>(work in progress)</mark>

-    To get content from a server using the provided client (Alternatively it can be fetched like any other RESTlike API).
+    You can get content from a server using the client (Alternatively data can be fetched like any other REST API).

     ```js
     import { client } from 'stancy';
-    import marked from 'marked';

     client.config({
-        local: "http://localhost:4000/api/", // The address of the development server
-        remote: "https://now-restlike-api.now.sh/api/", // The address of the production server
+        production: "https://now-restlike-api.now.sh/api/" // The address of the production server/api
-        preprocess: ({ item }) => { // An example of parsing markdown content
-            if (item.content) { // Only on content fields
-                item.content = marked(item.content);
-            }
-            return item;
-        }
     })

     async function fetch() {